 Step 1) The EBITDA calculation formula is quite simple; in fact, all of the information needed is contained within the income statement.
 The first step to calculate EBITDA from the income statement is to pull the operating profit or Earnings before Interest and Tax (EBIT).
 This can be found within the income statement after all Selling, General, and Administrative (SG&A) expenses as well as depreciation and amortization.

-Step 2) Because the EBIT has already had the depreciation and amortization expense taken out within the income statement.
-It is necessary to add these expenses back to see what sort of cash flow the company really has contained within EBITDA.
-Once these non-cash expenses have been added to EBIT it is then considered the EBITDA and true amount of cash contained within the company.
+Step 2) Because the EBIT has already had the depreciation and amortization expense taken out within the income statement, it is necessary to add these expenses back to see what sort of cash flow the company really has contained within EBITDA.
+Once you add non-cash expenses to EBIT it is then considered the EBITDA and true amount of cash contained within the company.
 Many investors and users of financial statements use this number because the non-cash expenses do little to say about the actual cash flows of the company.
-Thus the EBITDA is meant to reveal the true position of the company.
+Thus, the EBITDA reveals the true position of the company.

 Use the following EBITDA calculation formula:

 Access your Exit Strategy Checklist Execution Plan in SCFO Lab.
 The step-by-step plan to get the most value out of your company when you sell.

 Click here to access your Execution Plan.
 Not a Lab Member?

 Click here to learn more about SCFO Labs[/box]